How does this medication work? What will it do for me?

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

-Kidneys: If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Decreased kidney function or kidney disease can cause this medication to build up in the body, causing side effects.
+If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 This medication should not be given to anyone with severely reduced kidney function unless the benefits outweigh the risks.